jacordero/ESA-audio-sentiment-analysis/README.md

 ## Requirements

 The code in this repository requires several libraries, which are listed in the [requirements.txt](requirements.txt) document.
-In particular, the [use cases](#use-cases) in this document asume that you have installed `Python3.7+` and `TensorFlow2.2.0`.
+In particular, the [use cases](#use-cases) in this document assume that you have installed `Python3.7+` and `TensorFlow2.2.0`.

-Before installing the required libraries, we recomend creating a dedicated virtual environment.
+Before installing the required libraries, we recommend creating a dedicated virtual environment.
 In Python 3, virtual environments are created as follows:
 ```
 python -m venv [name]
 ```